lu-kno/DeskOrganizerWeBots/Report/Project Report.md

   - training itself
     - Settings
 - detection results

+### Coord transition

+- TODO: description of implementation Coord transition

+### Robot arm

+- TODO: description of implementation Robot arm

+### Notes for this chapter (to be deleted later)
-- (implementation of solutions -> going into detail at interesting places )
+- implementation of solutions -> going into detail at interesting places

 - Structure corresponds to chapter in solution theory